eddiegulay/Swahili-ASR-API/README.md

 ## How to use
 Just clone the repo and select the language you want to use.
 The code is written in python and javascript.
-The python code is used to run inference on the model and the javascript code is used to run the inference on the browser.
+The python code is used to run inference on the model using `requests module` and the javascript code is used to run the inference on the browser.

 ### Javascript Web Inference
 For direct browser inference check web folder.
 It contain simple HTML file `index.html` that will allow you to upload file and get transcription.